 Mentors have expertise in both the clinical area they operate in and in their pedagogical approach in supporting the learning of nursing students.
-Mentors are not only clinical experts, but also pedagogical experts who act as role models for students and help them develop into professionals competent in providing high-quality, safe and personcentred care.
+Mentors are not only clinical experts, but act as role models for students and help them develop into professionals competent in providing high-quality, safe and person-centred care.